-Fiscal year 2018 started off strong, with positive U.S. economic indicators, tax reform, synchronized global growth, and the S&P Index logging multiple new record highs.
-As the fiscal year progressed, however, political uncertainty and risk grew both internationally and domestically, and markets saw heightened volatility and eventually both equity and fixed income performance suffered.
-Still, the U.S. economy continued its positive momentum throughout the year, with solid Gross Domestic Product ("GDP") growth, low unemployment, and strong government and consumer spending.
-As expected, the Federal Open Market Committee ("FOMC") raised the federal funds rate four times during the fiscal year, each by 0.25%.
+The Authority's 2019 fiscal year began with surging market volatility, yield curve inversion, ongoing trade tensions, and a partial U.S. government shutdown.
+Throughout the fiscal year, Gross Domestic Product ("GDP") growth slowed, political uncertainty and risk continued to grow both internationally and domestically, and the U.S. Treasury yield curve eventually un-inverted.
+Considering these dynamics, the U.S. economy managed to maintain its positive momentum throughout the year, with low unemployment, a strong labor market, and strong government and consumer spending.
+Importantly, the Federal Open Market Committee ("FOMC") cut the federal funds rate three times during the fiscal year, each time by 0.25%.
+As of October 31, 2019, the target range is set at 1.50% to 1.75%.